uallas-tenorio/Python-Data-Analysis/README.md

 - Criando Novas Variáveis.ipynb - Creating new calculated columns (Pandas)
 - Numpy.py - Merge and filter files using numpy
 - Criando Agrupamentos.ipynb - Using groupby, matplotlib (graphs) and cut by ranges
-- Identificando e Removendo Outliers.ipynb - Using groupby, boxplot and statistics patterns in order cleaning data.
+- Identificando e Removendo Outliers.ipynb - Using groupby, boxplot and statistics patterns in order to cleaning data.
 New data visualization with matplotlib
 - ETL Ibovespa.ipynb - Creating a simple process to analyse Excel sheets and transfer data to SQL Server Database.
 - Projeto_Deputados.ipynb - ETL for read REST API, transforming, merging, and load data into SQLite (Congressional costs in Brazil).